angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 and Oracle come in.
 I might try not bringing in Fluster and keeping 4 discard in the future also maybe leaving the second Oracle in.
 We'll play around a bit.

-Game 2 is the most "non-gamey" of the day with me having to mull to 5 with a Doomsday.
+Game 2 is the most *non-gamey* of the day with me having to mull to 5 with a Doomsday.
 My next two draws are Doomsdays and between poor draws, Delver pressure and Wasteland I don't really get to do anything of note.